 Struthiomimus was a “bird mimic” dinosaur from North America.
 Their long arms were tipped with sharp claws.
 The claws of digits 2 and 3 were very straight (see SN-14), but the thumb claw, digit 1, was slightly opposed and curved.
 Struthiomimus could have been capable of grasping its prey or causing deep slashing wounds.
 Its long legs and compact body allowed it to run very fast.

-The Struthiomimus replica manus claw measures 5" long.
-This is a replica of the original fossil, cast in quality polyresin and hand-painted.
+The Struthiomimus cast manus claw measures 5 inches long.
+This is a cast of the original fossil, research grade in quality polyresin and hand-painted.
+Colors may vary.